quantify-os/quantify-core/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The MeasurementControl checks for 3 other optional properties on settables/gettables, the `batched` attribute and the `prepare()` and `finish()` methods.
 `batched` declares which Control Mode this parameter runs in.
 It defaults to `False` (i.e., iterative).

-Every Settable and Gettable must have the same Control Mode.
+.. warning:: Every Settable and Gettable must have the same Control Mode.

 The `prepare()` and `finish()` methods are useful for performing work before each iteration of the measurement loop and once after completion.
 For example, arming a piece of hardware with data and then closing a connection upon completion.